CryptoSoc/cryptosoc.github.io/_tutorials/neural-nets.md

 ### Summary

 A neural network is function that transforms arbitrary inputs to outputs.
 The process of predicting from a given input is called forward propagation.
-To train a neural network, you use data that has a label so that you can calculate a loss between the predicted and true labels so that you can perform gradient descent to minimize this loss.
+To train a neural network, you use data that has a label so that you can calculate a loss between the predicted and true labels and then perform gradient descent to minimize this loss.
 The process of calculating gradients is called backwards propagation.

 In [the next tutorial](), we learn how to use a popular machine learning framework called [PyTorch]() to build and train neural networks.